Wallace’s Flying Frog Facts

-Regardless of relative numbers, experts consider them threatened due to habitat loss.
+- Regardless of relative numbers, experts consider it threatened due to habitat loss.

 Wallace’s Flying Frog Physical Description

 Most people generally consider the Wallace’s Flying Frog to be very photogenic.
-The frog’s colors are a bright green on their back and either yellow or pale white on the underside.
+The frog’s colors are bright green on the back and either yellow or pale white on the underside.

 Sexual dimorphism is displayed by this amphibian, with the males being somewhat smaller than the females.
-Females average approximately 3.9 in (10 cm) in length.
+Females average about 3.9 in (10 cm) in length.

 Another habitat requirement is the local presence of either small pools of fresh water or slow-moving streams, required for breeding habits.

-The Wallace’s Flying Frog spends the majority of its life in the trees, descending only to mate and lay eggs.
+The animal spends the majority of its life in the trees, descending only to mate and lay eggs.

-Their diet consists entirely of a variety of small insects.
-Their only known natural predators are different arboreal snakes.
+Its diet also consists entirely of a variety of small insects.
+Its only known natural predators are different arboreal snakes.